ofmooseandmen/halo/README.md

 > __Halo__ [_Javanese_] is __Bonjour__ [_French_] is __Hello__ [_English_]

-[Multicast DNS Service Discovery](http://en.wikipedia.org/wiki/Multicast_DNS) implementation in pure java.
+An implementation of [Multicast DNS Service Discovery](https://en.wikipedia.org/wiki/Zero-configuration_networking#Service_discovery) in Java.

 ## Building from Source